raspberrypi/documentation/CONTRIBUTING.md

 The Raspberry Pi documentation site includes a section of generated Asciidoc that we build from the [Doxygen Pico SDK documentation](https://github.com/raspberrypi/pico-sdk).

 We use the tooling in this repository and [doxygentoasciidoc](https://github.com/raspberrypi/doxygentoasciidoc) to generate that documentation section.
-By default, local documentation builds don't include this section because it takes a bit longer (tens of seconds) than the rest of the site.
+By default, local documentation builds don't include this section because it takes a bit longer to build (tens of seconds) than the rest of the site.

 Building the Pico C SDK Doxygen documentation requires the following additional package dependencies: